-Analysis | The overwhelming lesson of the Trump era: Republicans rebuke Trump when it’s convenient
+Analysis | The overwhelming lesson of the Trump era: Republicans often rebuke Trump — when they have latitude

 Two of the seven who voted to convict Trump — Sens.
-Richard Burr (R-N.C.) and Patrick J. Toomey (R-Pa.) — had already said they won’t seek reelection.
+Richard Burr (N.C.) and Patrick J. Toomey (Pa.) — had already said they won’t seek reelection.
 That means two of the four Republicans who have said they will retire voted against Trump.
-Another of the four, Sen. Rob Portman (R-Ohio), issued one of the strongest denunciations of Trump among those who cited the alleged unconstitutionality of the proceedings in voting to acquit.
+Another of the four, Sen. Rob Portman (Ohio), issued one of the strongest denunciations of Trump among those who cited the alleged unconstitutionality of the proceedings in voting to acquit.
 He said Trump’s conduct vis-a-vis the Jan.
 6 Capitol riot “was inexcusable, because in his speech he encouraged the mob, and that he bears some responsibility for the tragic violence that occurred.”

 Those are three of the toughest verdicts on Trump’s conduct — all from swing states, and all from retiring Republicans.